 On March 19, 2020, the Province of New Brunswick declared a state of emergency in the province due to the COVID-19 pandemic.
 The state of emergency remains in effect.

-- Outdoor spaces on campus will re-open to the public on Friday, Oct.
-23.
+- Outdoor spaces on campus are open to the public.

 - Campus buildings remain open students, faculty, staff, and approved visitors and vendors only, during limited hours.
 See building hours for more information.